rkbansal83/algorithms/README.md

 LowestCommonAncestor  - Logic to find the lowest common ancestor of two given nodes in a binary tree.

 BalancedBTree - Logic to check if the given binary tree is balanced or not.

+SubsetSum - given a set of positive numbers and a number , determine whether there is any subset whose sum is equal to given number.